 While research concerning mild OCD is slim, one study found that only 15% of adults diagnosed with the disorder have mild impairment. ¹¹ Since this is a small percentage of the OCD population, it may be assumed that it’s insignificant.

-However, it’s very likely many people struggling with mild OCD aren’t diagnosed.
-Since mild OCD symptoms aren’t overwhelming a person’s day-to-day life, it’s much less likely they’ll seek out medical treatment.
+However, it’s very likely many people who struggle with mild OCD aren’t diagnosed.
+Since mild OCD symptoms don’t overwhelm a person’s daily life, they’re less likely to seek out medical treatment.

 The best way to determine if you have a mild form of this condition is to go over an OCD symptoms checklist (as we’ve laid out above) or an OCD test.
-From there, you’ll want to consider how much these symptoms are playing a role in your life.
-For example, if you find they’re inhibiting daily activities, it’s likely you’re struggling with a more severe form of OCD.
+From there, you’ll want to consider how much these symptoms play a role in your life.
+For example, if you find they inhibit daily activities, you likely struggle with a more severe form of OCD.

-Even if you do determine you have mild OCD, it can be beneficial to seek out help from a mental health professional.
-Without proper treatment, OCD can worsen overtime.
-Furthermore, by identifying which type of OCD you have, you can take the right steps to resolving symptoms.
+Even if you do determine you have mild OCD, it can be beneficial to discuss it with your healthcare provider.
+Without proper treatment, OCD can worsen over time.
+Furthermore, by identifying which type of OCD you have, you can take the right steps to resolve symptoms.

 Final Word

-While mild OCD isn’t as much a concern as moderate or severe OCD, that doesn’t take away from the fact that it may have a negative effect on your life.
+While mild OCD isn’t as much a concern as moderate or severe OCD, that doesn’t take away from the fact that it may harm your life.
 If you’ve been able to identify mild OCD symptoms, chances are you can also identify a treatment plan that will work best for you.